 Q6.
 What kinds of jobs would be available, and how can I apply for one of them?

 Petrochemical complexes employ highly skilled workers: chemical engineers, chemists, lab technicians and other well-paid employees.
-A final investment decision has not been made but is expected in late 2016 or early 2017.
 We will post information for job applications on this website and throughout the region if and when we make the determination to go forward.

 Q7.
 How long would it take to build the complex?